First Quarter Shareholder Letter

-In closing, we want to thank all of you for your support and your banking business.
-Please think of us first for your banking needs, whether that means a savings account for a child or grandchild, a construction loan, a mortgage for your home, or a business loan to support growing business.
-We also enhanced our mobile banking service in the fourth quarter by allowing customers to make check deposits through their smart phones.
-We hope you will stop by any of our four offices in Williamson and Davidson Counties and let our team show you what “Clearly Better” banking is all about.
+I would be remiss if I did not thank all of you for your support and your banking business.
+Please think of us first for your banking needs, whether a savings account for a child or grandchild, a mortgage for your home, or a business or construction loan.
+And, remember to download our mobile app, which now gives you the ability to deposit checks through your smart phone.
+Over 350 of our customers are now using mobile deposit.
+We hope you will stop by any of our four offices and let our team show you what “Clearly Better” banking is all about.

 DeVan D. Ard, Jr. Farzin Ferdowsi